PLangHQ/plang/Documentation/blogs/AbstractingAwayComplexity.md

 Depending on the language you use, just getting started on a project is a challenge.

 I remember setting up my first TypeScript project.
-After a day or two of figuring out how to set it up, I just copy the `package.json` and `tsconfig.json` files when I created a new TypeScript project.
+It took me a day or two to figure out how to set it up.
+Now, I just copy the `package.json` and `tsconfig.json` files when I created a new TypeScript project.
 I never really fully understood everything that was happening.

-Like this article if you do the same 🤷‍♂️

 When we have our projects set up, we start a fight with our code.
 It is incredibly verbose (a lot of text we need to write) and it needs to be 100% correct, otherwise everything fails.
 Miss a comma, and you can spend hours looking for the reason why the code is failing.